TaylorPrewitt/Projects/README.md

 ### Fetal_Health
 Find top clinical features for medical professionals to use to idendify fetal health by using a multiclass dataset.

+### Falling_Sky
+Query the NASA API to gather information available about Near Earth Objects (NEO) and then calculate details about a potential impact with Earth.